Teacher Training Program

 Interested applicants must meet all of the requirements listed above.
 We do understand that some educators and clinicians with years of experience in related fields such as psychology, neuroscience, social work and education may not have the required meditation training.
 Therefore, in rare instances in which comparable pedagogical or clinical experience is demonstrated, one may be admitted to the program without having attended a 7-day meditation retreat, though a personal meditation practice is important.
 The trainee, however, must fulfill this requirement before being considered for the Teaching Assistantship.
 Deepening one's personal meditation practice is essential to one's teaching, and thus one cannot complete the level one training without meeting this requirement.
 We are happy to recommend meditation teachers and retreat centers.

 We are now accepting applications for our 2014 Level One Teacher Training Cohort, which will begin with the retreat in August of 2014.
-To submit your application, please answer the following questions and send them to our Asisstant Director of Teacher Training, Timothy Harrison, at email@example.com.
+To submit your application, provide a written statement in response to the following questions and send to the Teacher Training coordinator, Timothy Harrison, Assistant Director of CBCT, at email@example.com.

 I. Personal Practice (approximately 750 words or less)

 1. Please describe your personal meditation practice for the last two years, including the style of meditation you practice and the typical duration and frequency of each session.